freenandes/freenandes.github.io/src/content/why/07-future.md

 ---
 ### Where do you want to go from here?

-I see myself continuing to do the good with my design powers.
-Learn to share.
-I also want to help build a better world.
+I see myself continuing to do good with my design skills.
+Learn to share, and collaborate better, more effectively.
+I want to help build a better world where creativity powers innovation.

 A world where we have a better relationship with technology.
 One where everyone is invited and doesn't feel excluded.
-One where everyone can enjoy, enhance and grow their abilities, and feel motivated to co-create a better world with me.
+One everyone can enjoy, enhance and grow their abilities and feel motivated to co-create.

-In the future, I would like to be more involved with improving creativity and creation processes.
-Be more involved in improving operations, facilitate design within teams, and I want to design products that people love to use.
+I want to be involved in improving creative processes.
+I want to improve operations, empower a design culture within product teams, and to design products people love using.